 At a Glance

-We are pleased to note your interest in our MA programme in International Management.
-The following table contains a short profile of the program.
+We are pleased to note your interest in our M.Sc. programme in International Management.
+The following table contains a short profile of the programme.

 |Target group||Students with an accredited undergraduate degree (Bachelor or "Diplom") primarily in the field of business administration or economics|